Docker¶

 Clone

-to the SVEA.> git clone https://github.com/USER/PROJECT_ws > cd PROJECT_ws
+PROJECT_wsto the SVEA.> git clone https://github.com/USER/PROJECT_ws > cd PROJECT_ws -

 Deploying is very similar to developing with Docker, simply build and run without

-.
-Building will take around 10-15 min on SVEAs.> util/build > util/run
+DESKTOP=1.
+Building will take around 10-15 min on SVEAs.> util/build > util/run -

 Your workspace will be sourced automatically so at this step you should be able to launch your project.